AIM-Harvard/pyradiomics/README.md

 ### WIP
  - Implementation of this package as an [extension](https://github.com/Radiomics/SlicerRadiomics) to [3D Slicer](slicer.org)
- - Enhancing performance by implementation of C for computationally expensive code

 ### License
 This package is covered by the [3D Slicer License](LICENSE.txt).